Splitting of electronic spectrum in paramagnetic phase of itinerant ferromagnets and altermagnets

-In Fig. \ref{Fig:CrTe2} we present the results for bulk van der Waals magnet CrTe$_2$ at $T=1600$~K ($\beta=7.3$~eV$^{-1}$) which is above the magnetic transition temperature $T_c=950$~K ($\beta_c=12.2$~eV$^{-1}$; we choose $U=F^0=2.8$~eV, $J=0.9$~eV, corresponding to $U_K=3.9$~eV, $J_K=0.65$~eV in Kanamori parametrization \cite{cRPA}).
-We obtain the maximum of the susceptibility $\chi_{{\bf q}_A}=95$~eV$^{-1}$, which corresponds to the tendency of antiferromagnetic ordering between the layers \cite{CrTe2}, and $\chi_{\rm loc}=41$~eV$^{-1}$.
-In that case, already in DFT+DMFT approach, we find strong band splitting, which originates from the local magnetic correlations.
-This can be attributed to the relatively large local susceptibility, related to the proximity to half filling ($n_d=4.8$).
-The effect of the non-local self-energy (not shown) is sufficiently small in this case, and does not change qualitatively (and weakly changes quantitatively) the resulting band structure (we have verified that the non-local corrections remain weak also at $\beta=9$~eV$^{-1}$ closer to the DMFT phase transition).
-Although CrTe$_2$ has weak interlayer coupling and therefore represents the material for which quasi-splitting of the Fermi surface originating from magnetic correlations proposed previously for two-dimensional materials \cite{QS1,QS2,QS3,QS4} could be active, we find that the effect of strong local correlations is much more pronounced due to close proximity to half filling.
-In view of weaker dependence of local magnetic susceptibility, than the non-local one, on temperature, we expect that band splitting in this case can be observed in a broader temperature range.
-Remarkably, recently the band splitting above Curie temperature was discussed for single-layer CrTe$_2$, deposited on bilayer graphene \cite{CrTe2exp}.
+In Fig. \ref{Fig:CrTe2_sl} we present the results for the monolayer van der Waals magnet CrTe$_2$.
+We choose the lattice parameter $a=3.81$~\AA~and in the Wannier projection we use Cr $3d$, as well as Te $5p$ states.
+We consider $T=1160$~K ($\beta=10$~eV$^{-1}$) which is well above the DMFT magnetic transition temperature $T_c\simeq500$~K \cite{CrTe2_Erratum} ($\beta_c=23.2$~eV$^{-1}$; we choose $U=F^0=2.8$~eV, $J=0.9$~eV, corresponding to $U_K=3.9$~eV, $J_K=0.65$~eV in Kanamori parametrization \cite{cRPA,CrTe2}).
+We obtain the uniform susceptibility $\chi_{{\bf q}=0}=92$~eV$^{-1}$ and $\chi_{\rm loc}=57$~eV$^{-1}$.
+Although for monolayer CrTe$_2$ the quasi-splitting of the Fermi surface originating from magnetic correlations proposed previously for two-dimensional materials \cite{QS1,QS1a,QS2,QS3,QS4} could be active, we find strong band splitting already in DFT+DMFT approach (see Supplemental Material \cite{SM}), which therefore originates from the local magnetic correlations.
+This can be attributed to the relatively large local susceptibility (the respective maximal in orbital indexes local interaction $\gamma_{s,\nu_1,{\rm loc}}W_{s,{\rm loc}}\simeq 4.5$~eV at the first Matsubara frequency $\nu_1$ is comparable to the averaged {\it non-local} interaction in iron, $\sum_{\mathbf q}{\gamma_{s,\nu_1,({\mathbf q},0)}W_{s,({\mathbf q},0)}\simeq 4.3}$~eV, and substantially larger than the {\it local} interaction in iron, $\gamma_{s,\nu_1,{\rm loc}}W_{s,{\rm loc}}\simeq 1.3$~eV at approximately the same $\chi_{{\mathbf q}=0}$), which is related to the proximity to half filling of $d$ states in CrTe$_2$ ($n_d=4.85$).
+In contrast to the metal-insulator transition at integer filling, we find this splitting strongly momentum dependent, despite the momentum independence of the local self-energy, which is due to contribution of only certain orbital states to the flat part of the electronic spectrum.
+In view of the weaker dependence of local magnetic susceptibility, compared to the non-local one, on temperature, we expect that band splitting in this case can be observed in a broader temperature range.
+The effect of the non-local self-energy is sufficiently small in this case, suppressing however spectral weight at some points of the Brillouin zone.